-If you are a bird lover, you might already know that a birdbath with fresh warm water in the winter season can be a major attraction for the feathery cuties.
+If you are a bird lover, you might already know that a heated bird bath in the winter season can be a major attraction for feathery cuties.

-My favorite is the API Bucket Birdbath De-Icer because of its versatile features but you can go for any product that fulfills quality parameters and is affordable.
+My favorite is the API Bucket bird bath heater because of its versatile features, but you can go for any product that fulfills quality parameters and is affordable.

 My Picks For The Best Bird Bath Heaters & De-Icers In The Market

-Here are some of the best bird bath de-icers and heaters that you can find online stores to make your birdbath a welcoming place for your feathery little guests:
+Here are some of the heated bird baths and de-icers that you can find on online stores to make your birdbath a welcoming place for your feathery little guests:

 1. API Bucket Birdbath De-Icer – Overall Best

-The built-in and ease to manage thermostat is the core reason why most birdbath users prefer the API Bucket Birdbath De-Icer, even if it costs a bit higher in terms of power usage.
-These heaters come with adjustable clamps that allow mounting the de-icer to the bath.
+The built-in and ease of managing thermostats is the core reason why most bird bath owners prefer the API Bucket Birdbath De-Icer, even if it costs a bit higher in terms of power usage.
+These bird bath heaters come with adjustable clamps that allow mounting the de-icer to the bath.